aridjayarecipes/cutesrecipes.web.app/content/post/2049-simple-way-to-make-any-night-of-the-week-paacheedi.md

 1. In a bowl add all the chopped fruits, grated coconut and pinch of grated ginger.
 1. Then add hung Curd, sugar/ jaggery,roasted cumin powder,white salt, black salt and black pepper.
-1. Mix it well and it&#39;s ready.
+1. Mix it well and it's ready.
 1. Serve cold or as it to ur family and friends.
 1. It gives awesome taste if served when it is prepared.